a-holm/MachinelearningAlgorithms/README.md

   - **[SimpleLinearRegression](https://github.com/a-holm/MachinelearningAlgorithms/tree/master/Regression/SimpleLinearRegression)**:
     Examples of Simple Linear Regression. **`(Includes algorithm from scratch)`**
   - **[SupportVectorRegression](https://github.com/a-holm/MachinelearningAlgorithms/tree/master/Regression/SupportVectorRegression)**:  Examples of Support Vector regression.
-  - `regressionTemplate.py` This is a template file for regressions in Python.
-  - `regressionTemplate.r` This is a template file for regressions in R.
-  - `requirements.txt` Python requirements to run all files in the regression folder.

 ### **_Reinforcement Learning_**
 Reinforcement learning (RL) is an area of machine learning inspired by behaviorist psychology, concerned with how software agents ought to take actions in an environment so as to maximize some notion of cumulative reward.